nisanthchunduru/nisanthchunduru.github.io/content/books.md

 type = "books"
 +++

-Inspired by colleagues, I began to prefer books over blogposts and tutorials to learn new things.
+Inspired by colleagues, I began to prefer books over blogposts, tutorials and other semi-structured content to learn new things.
 The following is a list of some wonderful books that have been recommended to me by colleagues and friends in the past two years.

 ### Productivity